 She was preceded in death by her parents Charles and Gertrude “Gertie” Kopke, brothers Ray, Howard and Harold along with sisters Gertrude “Jerry”, Violet and Alberta “Pat.”
 She is survived by sisters Ruth, Loretta and Kathryn, her daughter Cristy “Cris” (Ellensburg), Donna (NE Tacoma) Ellingson-Olsen and her husband Eric and youngest daughter Kay (Federal Way.)
 Grandchildren include Nicole (Brian) Hopper in Kirkland with Trustin and Claira; Wayne (Erin) Shelton in Bonney Lake with Christian Wayne, Olivia Rae and Presley Marie; Graham (Samantha) Olsen of Auburn with Kylie Jean and Alexander Thor; Kris(Heather) of Vancouver, WA with Stella Ann and August Kristofer; granddaughter Megan (with spouse Julie Maddox in GA) and daughter Kay (Federal Way) with son Chase Freeze.

 Services will be held at the Tahoma National Cemetery in Maple Valley at 11:15 on Wednesday, August 28 with a get together afterwards, including pie, in the Glenbrook Mobile Home Park Cabana, 27456 150th Ave NE, Kent 98042.
 Piper-Morley Funeral Home at 11020 S Tacoma Way, Suite B in Lakewood, WA is handling arrangements.

-To plant a tree in memory of Marie Ellingson, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Marie Ellingson, please visit Tribute Store